 - understanding the role of a probability space and basic distributions in building appropriate probabilistic models - understanding several important basic probabilistic techniques with applications in e.g. analysis and combinatorics - understanding several important probabilistic phenomena related to independence: law of large numbers and central limit theorem - understanding probabilistic aspects of martingales (fair games) and their applicability and ubiquity

-Course format: This is an in person/remote class.
-You choose your mode of participation and are free to change it at any point.
+Course format: This is an in person class.
 You are expected to fully participate in class, viz. please ask and answer questions, initiate or participate in discussions.
-If you attend remotely, you are very much encouraged to keep you camera on to facilitate interactions and help me judge pace/understanding/etc. If you attend in person, you must wear your face-mask at all times.
+We follow rather closely the Stein-Shakarchi textbook.